-2 HIGHLIGHTS AND ACTIVITIES - FIRST QUARTER 2022
+2 HIGHLIGHTS AND ACTIVITIES - SECOND QUARTER 2022

-Operating results remain achievable with expectation in the first quarter and are highlighted by the recovery of 21,343 ounces ("oz") of gold and sales of 16,658 oz at a cash operating cost1 of \$696 per oz sold and all-in sustaining cost ("AISC")1 of \$799 per oz sold.
+Operating results remain in line with expectation in the second quarter and are highlighted by the recovery of 23,785 ounces ("oz") of gold and sales of 22,172 oz at a cash operating cost1 of \$922 per oz sold and all-in sustaining cost ("AISC")1 of \$956 per oz sold.
+The Company anticipates the AISC for the year to fall within its guidance of \$850 to \$950 per oz sold.

 Commercial production was declared at Segilola on January 01, 2022, and the Facility Taking over Certificate from the EPC contractor was received on January 31, 2022.
-The EPC Contractor has confirmed that it will support the Company by extending the payment period of the final EPC invoices and has acknowledged that the Company will make payment of the final EPC invoices from available cashflow
+The EPC Contractor has confirmed that it will support the Company by extending the payment period of the final EPC invoices and has acknowledged that the Company will make payment of the final EPC invoices from available cashflow.

-The Company's performance in Q1 2022 provides a solid foundation for the rest of the year, and the Company's production guidance of 80,000 to 100,000 oz and AISC1 of \$85.0 to \$950 for 2022 remain unchanged.
+The Company's performance in Q2 2022 builds on its performance in Q1 2022 and provides a solid foundation for the rest of the year.
+The Company has updated its production guidance to 90,000 to 100,000 oz and while AISC1 of \$850/oz to \$950/oz for 2022 remains unchanged.